google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/html.md

 {% include "web/_shared/contributors/katjackson.html" %}

 This is the first in a series of tutorials that teach you the basics of web development.
-You are going to learn web development by actually building your own website.
+You will also learn about a set of web developer tools called Chrome DevTools that can increase your productivity.

 In this particular tutorial, you learn about HTML and the DOM.
 HTML is one of the core technologies of web development.
 It is the language that controls the structure and content of webpages.
 The DOM is also related to the structure and content of webpages, but you'll learn more about that later.

+## Goals {: #goals }

+You are going to learn web development by actually building your own website.
 By the time you complete all of the tutorials in the *DevTools for Beginners* series, your finished site will look like **Figure X**.

 <figure>